Where in Time Is Carmen Sandiego? (game show)

 Where in Time Is Carmen Sandiego? is an American half-hour children's television game show loosely based on the computer game of the same name created by Broderbund Software.
-Just like its predecessor, the show was produced by WGBH Boston and WQED Pittsburgh.
+It is the second competition show to be based on the Carmen Sandiego franchise.
+Just like its predecessor, Where in the World Is Carmen Sandiego?, the show was produced by WGBH Boston and WQED Pittsburgh.
+However unlike the predecessor show, in which questions were strictly geography based, "Where In Time" focused more on history, social studies, and pop culture.
 The program ran for two seasons on PBS, consisting of 115 episodes (65 in Season 1 and 50 in Season 2), which ran from October 7, 1996 to December 12, 1997, with reruns airing until May 7, 1999.
 The show starred Lynne Thigpen as "The Chief", Kevin Shinick as "ACME Time Pilot Squadron Leader" replacing Greg Lee and "The Engine Crew" who is considered a replacement for Rockapella as various informants.
-The show replaced Where in the World Is Carmen Sandiego?, and was recorded entirely at Kaufman Astoria Studios in Queens, New York City, the longtime home of Sesame Street.
+It was recorded entirely at Kaufman Astoria Studios in Queens, New York City, which is also remarkably the longtime home of Sesame Street.